3dgep/FastMath/_docs/topics/Function-Templates.md

 # Function Templates

-Function templates provide a mechanism to define a function that operates on different types.
+Function templates provide a mechanism to define a family of functions that operates on different types.

 Function templates look like ordinary functions but start with the `template` keyword followed by a list of (one or more) template parameters surrounded by angle brackets.

 ```c++